How Dr. Jeanne Donlevy Arnold ’83 (Hon. ’17) has brought her passion and expertise to Saint Joseph’s College

 When Arnold describes the start of her career in the 1960s, she remembers how young women were encouraged–by everything from social norms to guidance counseling–to consider only three careers: teaching, home economics, and nursing.
 She made this choice easily.

 “I can’t remember when I didn’t want to be a nurse, caring for people, doing what you could to help others.
 My father wanted me to be a teacher.
-But, I wasn’t interested in that and we couldn’t have afforded University of Rhode Island for a four-year degree anyway.
+But, I wasn’t interested in that and we couldn’t have afforded the University of Rhode Island for a four-year degree anyway.
 As a three-year diploma, nursing was more accessible financially, especially with scholarships.
 Four-year degrees in nursing weren’t stressed much at that time.
 During our senior year we staffed the hospital and as soon as we graduated, there was never a question that we would get work.
 We were ready to take care of patients.”

 Years of patient care experience has shaped how Arnold feels about the nursing program at Saint Joseph’s College and how she approaches healthcare administration.